cyralinc/terraform-aws-sidecar-ec2/README.md

 **Note:**

-- `name_prefix` is filled automatically when you download the Terraform sidecar template from the Cyral control plane.
+- `name_prefix` is defined automatically.
 If you wish to define a custom `name_prefix`, please keep in mind that its length must be **at most 24 characters**.